NatADiff: Adversarial Boundary Guidance for Natural Adversarial Diffusion: Introduction

 \section{Introduction}

-Deep learning models can react unpredictably when there is domain difference between training and test data \cite{Szegedy2014,Goodfellow2015}. \textit{Constrained} adversarial attacks exploit this vulnerability, adding visually imperceptible pixel-level perturbations to deliberately \textit{fool} models into misclassification \cite{Szegedy2014, Goodfellow2015, Madry2019, Croce2020}.
-More recently, \textit{unconstrained} adversarial attacks have been proposed which allow for unrestricted perturbation magnitudes, provided the resulting adversarial image lies sufficiently close to the natural image manifold \cite{Song2018, AdvDiffuser_Chen2023, ContentDiffusionAttack_Chen2023}.
+Deep learning models can react unpredictably when there is domain difference between training and test data \citep{Szegedy2014,Goodfellow2015}. \textit{Constrained} adversarial attacks exploit this vulnerability, adding visually imperceptible pixel-level perturbations to deliberately \textit{fool} models into misclassification \citep{Szegedy2014, Goodfellow2015, Madry2019, Croce2020}.
+More recently, \textit{unconstrained} adversarial attacks have been proposed which allow for unrestricted perturbation magnitudes, provided the resulting adversarial image lies sufficiently close to the natural image manifold \citep{Song2018, AdvDiffuser_Chen2023, ContentDiffusionAttack_Chen2023}.

-Defences to these attacks have been proposed \cite{Szegedy2014, Madry2019, Gu2015, Xu2018, Samangouei2018, Nie2022}; however, they largely target attacks formed by adding perturbations to natural images--overlooking the existence of \textit{natural} adversarial samples.
-These natural adversaries can be viewed as test-time errors and represent the strongest class of inference-time adversary, as they are valid (perturbation-free and naturally occurring) model inputs that are erroneously classified \cite{Hendrycks2021}.
-The absence of an adversarial perturbation renders many defensive measures ineffective \cite{DetectingNaturalvsArtificialAdvSamples_Agarwal2022}.
-Furthermore, it has been hypothesized that these samples arise because deep learning models often rely on erroneous contextual cues to shortcut classification, rather than learning to robustly distinguish between classes \cite{Hendrycks2021, ShortcutLearning_Geirhos2020, RiskMinimisation_Arjovsky2020}.
+Defences to these attacks have been proposed \citep{Szegedy2014, Madry2019, Gu2015, Xu2018, Samangouei2018, Nie2022}; however, they largely target attacks formed by adding perturbations to natural images--overlooking the existence of \textit{natural} adversarial samples.
+Natural adversarial samples are more commonly known as test-time errors, and they represent the strongest class of unconstrained adversarial attack, as they are valid (perturbation-free and naturally occurring) model inputs that are erroneously classified \citep{Hendrycks2021}.
+The absence of an adversarial perturbation renders many defensive measures ineffective \citep{DetectingNaturalvsArtificialAdvSamples_Agarwal2022}.
+Furthermore, natural adversarial samples have been widely studied in the literature, and they have been found to exhibit high transferability--where multiple classifiers incorrectly classify the same sample \citep{Hendrycks2021}.
+It is hypothesized that this is caused by classifiers independently learning to rely on the same erroneous contextual cues to shortcut classification and reduce training losses without generalising to the underlying task \citep{Hendrycks2021, ShortcutLearning_Geirhos2020, RiskMinimisation_Arjovsky2020}.